retaildevcrews/pib-gitops/README.md

 # clear the targets if not []
 flt targets clear

-# add your cluster as a target
+# add all clusters as a target
-flt targets add yourClusterName
+flt targets add all

 # deploy the changes
 flt targets deploy